|

 This site was created and organized by Lee Humphries, www.ThinkingApplied.com, for public benefit.
 It was prepared with the generous cooperation of Elmer Gates’s granddaughter, Dr. Mary P. Gardner, and her children, who made available documents from the estates of Elmer R. Gates and Donald Edson Gates.
 Reproduction of copyrighted site material for commercial purposes is prohibited.
 Please direct comments and inquiries to this email address.

-On January 23, 2008, the papers of Elmer Gates were acquired by the Smithsonian Institution's Lemelson Center for the Study of Invention and Innovation at the National Museum of American History, Washington, D.C., and catalogued as Collection AC1123.
+On January 23, 2008, the papers of Elmer Gates were acquired by the Archives Center, National Museum of American History, Smithsonian Institution, Washington D.C., for its Lemelson Center for the Study of Invention and Innovation.
+They are catalogued as Collection AC1123.

 Biographical Information